Stock market today: Asian shares are mostly higher as S&P 500 nears the 5,000 level for the 1st time

 Market observers have cited the lack of transparency surrounding how the markets are run as a factor undermining investor confidence.

-On Thursday, the Shanghai Composite index gained 1.2% to 23,862.31 and the Shenzhen Components index in China’s smaller main market surged 2.2%.
+On Thursday, the Shanghai Composite index gained 1.3% to 2,865.90 and the Shenzhen Components index in China’s smaller main market also added 1.3%.
+Markets in mainland China will be closed from Friday through next week for Lunar New Year holidays.

 On Wednesday, Wall Street rose to the edge of another record-breaking milestone as Ford Motor, Chipotle Mexican Grill and other big stocks climbed following their latest earnings reports.